SARTHAK1SINGH/Trippers-windows-imagine-cup/README.md

 # Trippers-windows-imagine-cup
-This project was a template for windows imagine cup submission.
+## This project was a template for windows imagine cup submission.
+## the main page looks like: